Last Updated on April 6, 2022 by Janine

 Already before we started on our nine-month trip around the world, a colleague insisted that Xel-Ha in Tulum, Mexico absolutely has to be on our world travel bucket list.
 A few months later, we spent a day at Xel-Ha – and I now understand why she was so excited about it!

 Xel-Ha is an all-inclusive water park 20min by car from Tulum.
 You can get there with an organized tour or simply by using one of the small public busses (my recommendation!).
 The public busses will drop you off near the highway and you then simply walk for about 5min to reach the entrance of the water park.

-Inside Xel-Ha, tubing through a mangrove river, numerous waterslides, ziplines, cenotes and other fun water adventures await you.
-Almost everything is included, right in the beginning you will get your personal snorkeling set (mask, disposable snorkel, fins) as well as towels and a swim west.
-There is lockers for your personal stuff likes clothes etc. too.
+Inside Xel-Ha, tubing through a mangrove river, numerous waterslides, ziplines, cenotes, and other fun water adventures await you.
+Almost everything is included, right in the beginning, you will get your personal snorkeling set (mask, disposable snorkel, fins) as well as towels and a swim west.
+There are lockers for your personal stuff like clothes etc. too.